 “We’ve seen nearly 20 years’ worth of digital transformation over the last two years.
 We are working alongside clients every day to bridge the gap between the online, the in-store and now mobile commerce,” Fobi founder CEO Rob Anson told Proactive.

 A consummate technologist, Anson looks at the world with the eyes of a disruptor.
 “A disruption shakes things up and produces something new and more efficient.
 We are redefining how the world conducts itself through real-time data analytics,” said Anson.

 Anson has a track record of success, turning media and technology startups into great businesses through strategic acquisitions and innovation.

 The pandemic has walloped the global supply chain, but Anson has secured key chip components to deliver the latest version of the company’s IoT hardware, Fobi 3.0, which will offer even more functionality for retailers.

 “We are now set to roll out our Fobi 3.0 IoT devices globally in the first quarter of 2022 and anticipate a record-breaking year.
 We've got hundreds of retail opportunities looking to deploy Fobi 3.0,” noted Anson.
 “We’ll be shipping from our factory directly to Amazon's regional distribution warehouses and Amazon will ship all our hardware worldwide for us.”

-In November, Fobi signaled its up-and-coming position as a leader in the digital wallet space by completing the acquisition of Android wallet pass issuer PassWallet from Quicket GmbH in a €888,000 (US$1.03 million) cash and share deal.
+In November, Fobi signalled its up-and-coming position as a leader in the digital wallet space by completing the acquisition of Android wallet pass issuer PassWallet from Quicket GmbH in an €888,000 (US$1.03 million) cash and share deal.

 Anson said there’s been a significant increase in downloads of the PassWallet app to 7.28 million from 6 million, with the biggest gains coming from Europe including Spain, Germany, the UK, Romania, and Bulgaria.